ds12a/raceline/README.md

 Note that, if you cannot obtain access to Opentopography, GPS visualizer is another good free software that can directly convert ```.kml``` and ```.kmz``` files to ```.gpx`` and inject elevation data.
 However, the accuracy of Opentopography DEMs is much higher, so we prefer to use QGIS.

-# Implementation
+## Implementation
-We employ a custom modified version of pseudospectral collocation with hp-adaptive mesh refinement as described in Darby's dissertation.
+We employ a custom modified version of Orthogonal Collocation with finite elements with hp-adaptive mesh refinement as described in Darby's dissertation.
 More details to come later.

+# Minimum Lap Time Optimizer
+We implement a Lie-based physics formulation based on the work of Bartali et al. using the Pinocchio Rigid Body Dynamics library.
+We model the race vehicle as a 6-DoF end effector, and compute all vehicle dynamics as wrenches to be applied to various joints of the vehicle.
+We opt to use the Recursive Newton-Euler Algorithm rather than the Articulated Body Algorithm (as used by Bartali et al.) for this project.

+Vehicle information is stored in ```.yaml``` files in ```mlt/vehicle_properties```.
+Note that Pacejka tyre parameters are necessary for this optimizer.
+Dallara AV21/24 values from the Autonoma AWSIM project for the Indy Autonomous Challenge are currently provided as the default configuration.

+**More general + usage documentation will be provided in the future; the optimizer formulation is still a work in progress.**

 # References
 ```